VADITIM/VADITIM/README.md

 But always ask:
 > “Does this *feel* good to use?”

-> Because forgettable software is everywhere.
+Because forgettable software is everywhere.
-> But interfaces that feel alive?
+But interfaces that feel alive?
-> Rare.
+That is rare.

 ---